 Discussion

 The navigation sub-system interfaces directly with the flight computer sub-system.
 Commanding is received from the flight computer subsystem for the IMS and GPS pieces of the navigation sub-system.
 The GPS and IMS data is packaged within the navigation sub-system and then transferred back to the flight computer sub-system.
-The navigation sub-system sensors provide altitude,attitude and position data to fulfil the operational requirements listed in section 3.1.2.
+The navigation sub-system sensors provide attitude and position data to fulfil the operational requirements listed in section 3.1.2.
 The navigation sub-system does not make autonomous decisions, but its data is required for the flight computer to make these decisions properly.
 This data is also provided to the mission control center for the AUAV operator to make manual control decisions as well.
 The navigation sub-system data is critical to proper AUAV operations.

 Requirements